Most Popular Types of a Programmer

-In my code journeys and programming adventures I’ve encountered many strange foes, and even stranger allies.
+In my code journeys and programming adventures, I’ve encountered many strange foes and even stranger allies.
 I’ve identified at least five different kinds of code warriors, some make for wonderful comrades in arms, while others seem to foil my every plan.

-However they all have their place in the pantheon of software development.
+However, they all have their place in the pantheon of software development.
 Without a healthy mix of these different programming styles you’ll probably find your projects either take too long to complete, are not stable enough or are too perfect for humans to look upon.

 The OCD Perfectionist Programmer

-You want to do what to my code?
+Do you want to do what to my code?

 This guy is the foundation of your company.
 When something goes wrong he will fix it fast and in a way that won’t break again.
-Of course he doesn’t care about how it looks, ease of use, or any of those other trivial concerns, but he will make it happen, without a bunch of talk or time-wasting nonsense.
+Of course, he doesn’t care about how it looks, ease of use, or any of those other trivial concerns, but he will make it happen, without a bunch of talks or time-wasting nonsense.
 The best way to use this person is to point at a problem and walk away.

 The Duct Tape Programmer

-The code may not be pretty, but damnit, it works!
+The code may not be pretty, but damn it, it works!

 This guy doesn’t care about your deadlines or budgets, those are insignificant when compared to the art form that is programming.
 When you do finally receive the finished product you will have no option but submit to the stunning glory and radiant beauty of perfectly formatted, no, perfectly beautiful code, that is so efficient that anything you would want to do to it would do nothing but defame a masterpiece.
 He is the only one qualified to work on his code.

 The Theoretical Programmer